MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/update-akshci-host-windows-admin-center.md

 - Update the container hosts of AKS workload clusters to a newer version of the operating system.
 - Combined update of the operating system and Kubernetes version of AKS workload clusters.

-All updates are done in a rolling update flow to avoid outages in  AKS on Azure Stack HCI availability.
+All updates are done in a rolling update flow to avoid outages and availability in AKS on Azure Stack HCI.

 When you bring a _new_ node with a newer build into the cluster, resources move from the _old_ node to the _new_ node, and when the resources are successfully moved, the _old_ node is decommissioned and removed from the cluster.

 We recommend that you update workload clusters immediately after updating the AKS host to prevent running unsupported container host OS versions or Kubernetes versions in your workload clusters.
 If your workload clusters are on an old Kubernetes version, they are still supported, but you will not be able to scale your cluster.